nkomirisetti/onboarding/README.md

 ## Watching Movies & TV Shows

 ### Plex Access
-1. Create a Plex account using the invite link provided
+1. Create a Plex account using the invite link sent to your email
 2. Access content at [plex.tv](https://plex.tv) or via Plex apps on phones/TVs

 ### Requesting Content